The Two-Particle Irreducible Effective Action for Classical Stochastic Processes: Application to Stochastic Processes

-Exemplary results are presented in Fig.\ \ref{fig:quad_non_lin_dynamics} for parameters $D/\alpha = 1.5$ and $\beta/\alpha = 0.15$.
-The integro-differential equations were solved on a two-dimensional grid with fixed step size $\alpha\Delta t = 2^{-10}$, while the discussed SDE solvers implemented in Ref.\ \cite{DifferentialEquations.jl-2017} work with adaptive step sizes.
-For the SDE solvers SRI1W1 and SRI2W1, we fixed the ensemble size to $2\times 10^6$ and $4\times 10^6$, respectively.
-Divergent trajectories escaping to $x\to\infty$ were discarded and replaced.
-In this way, in order to reach two (four) million trajectories in total, 57 (102) divergent trajectories were discarded.
-Since these numbers correspond to negligible fractions, this is equivalent to only considering non-escaping trajectories \cite{stapmanns2020self}.
 Figs.\ \ref{fig:quad_non_lin_dynamics}(a, b) show our results for the mean and variance from the second-order 2PI effective action (2PI-2), starting from initial conditions $\bar{x}(0) = -10$ and $F(0, 0) = 2$.
 The insets show the absolute difference to the statistics obtained via the SDE solver with weak order 3.0 (WO3), thus confirming the overall accuracy of the solutions obtained from Eqs.\ \eqref{eq:quad_non_lin_mf_eq}, \eqref{eq:quad_non_lin_stat_GF_second_order}, \eqref{eq:quad_non_lin_stat_GF_second_order_tt} and \eqref{eq:quad_non_lin_kernel}.
 Fig.\ \ref{fig:quad_non_lin_dynamics}(c) summarizes the results for the mean $\bar{x}(t)$, where we also show how the first-order approximation of the 2PI effective action (2PI-1) recovers $\bar{x}^*_{\text{1PI}}$ in the long-time limit.
 Here, both of the SDE solvers reproduce our solution 2PI-2.
 This is not true once we move to Fig.\ \ref{fig:quad_non_lin_dynamics}(d), where only the algorithm of weak order 3.0 (SRI2W1) captures the second-order result from the 2PI effective action.
 The algorithm of weak order 2.0 (SRI1W1) instead reproduces the \textit{first-order} approximation 2PI-1.
-In comparison to the one-loop 1PI result $F^*_{\text{1PI}}$, we see that the additional diagrams resummed by the 2PI effective action lead to a systematic improvement of about half a percent, which is expected to become more pronounced at larger non-linearity.
+In comparison to the one-loop 1PI result $F^*_{\text{1PI}}$, we see that the additional diagrams resummed by the 2PI effective action lead to a systematic improvement of about half a percent, which is expected to become more pronounced at larger non-linearity. {The different effective actions are thus found to converge to different stationary statistics at large final times.}